katlani/katlani/numbers.md

 On its own, `ino` is `2`, but `ino kik` is `2000`.
 On their own, powers of ten like `kik` also work as numbers.

-You can use the ordinal particle, `ry`, to add a "th" to the number.
+You can use the ordinal particle, `ry`, to add a "th" to the number, making it an adjective.
 For example, `ry ato` is "fifth", `ry ifo kid` if "eight hundredth", `ry ano` is "first", and `ry kon` is "one quadrillionth".